5 Best Password Managers for Opera in 2024

 5. Bitwarden — Open-Source Password Manager With Good Security

 The Opera extension grants access to the password vault, password generator, auto-save, auto-fill, and Send feature.
-But in my tests, the auto-save sometimes missed the mark by failing to remember my freshly-made logins.
+But in my tests, the auto-save sometimes missed the mark by failing to remember my newly made logins.
 Overall, it didn’t work as smoothly as competitors like 1Password.

-That said, Bitwarden Free is worth mentioning, as it provides unlimited passwords on unlimited devices — a feature you won’t find in many free password manager plans (most limit you to just 1 device).
+Bitwarden is also worth considering if you’re on a budget, as its free plan provides unlimited passwords on unlimited devices — a feature you won’t find in many free password manager plans (most limit you to just 1 device).
 On top of that, it offers 2FA and even the ability to use your own server to store your passwords.

-For $10.00 / year, Bitwarden Premium provides more security tools, like password security auditing, advanced 2FA options, 1 GB of cloud storage, and emergency access.
-If you’re looking for a family plan, Bitwarden Families covers 6 users, and it’s yours for $40.00 / year.
+That’s not to say that the paid plan is pricey: on the contrary, for just $1.00 / month, Bitwarden Premium provides more security tools, like password security auditing, advanced 2FA options, 1 GB of cloud storage, and emergency access.
+If you’re looking for a family plan, Bitwarden Families covers 6 users, and it’s yours for $3.33 / month.

 Bottom Line:

-Bitwarden is an excellent open-source password manager, offering solid security features for a competitive price — though it’s not the most user-friendly choice.
-The Opera extension has room for improvement, especially in its auto-save and auto-fill functionalities.
+Bitwarden is an excellent open-source password manager, offering solid security features for a competitive price, though it’s not the most user-friendly choice.
+The Opera extension has room for improvement — while the auto-fill is pretty good, the auto-save let me down a couple of times.
 However, Bitwarden is among the most economical password managers available, and it doesn’t compromise on security.
 A 30-day money-back guarantee applies to all premium purchases.

 Read the full Bitwarden review